avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 The only algorithms that can be considered safe against attacks with quantum computers with sufficient certainty today are the stateful hash-based signature (HBS) schemes {{NIST.SP.800-208}} {{NIST.FIPS.186-5}} XMSS {{RFC8391}} and LMS {{RFC8554}}.
 According to NIST, these stateful HBS algorithms offer better performance than stateless HBS algorithms, and the underlying technology is considered well understood.
 Moreover stateful HBS algorithms are considered safe against attacks by quantum computers but the lack of standard operating procedures for how to manage state makes adoption harder.
 Especially for the secure signing of data that can be signed repeatedly over a very long period of time and whose signatures must be able to be securely validated with the same public key, stateful HBS do not appear to be suitable.
 This is because there are currently insufficient solutions for the replacement of the hardware security modules used and for disaster recovery cases.

+EDNOTE11: feedback from PQUIP mailing list: "The question what is or isn’t considered safe is a subjective one.
+Not sure it should be phrased in a RFC in such a way.
+According to CNSA v2.0, the NSA is not in agreement with that statement, for example.
+Or you limit it to standardized algorithms and update it as soon as ML-DSA and SLH-DSA standards get approved."
+EDNOTE12: feedback from PQUIP mailing list: "Secondly, I think the whole section is understating the security risks that a state mismanagement incurs.
+I’d state more clearly that state management is not just a matter of convenience but a matter of security."

 ## Stateless Hash-based Signature Schemes